« Visit Fantastic Cleaners

 • Coffee makers and kettles

-• How to get rid of limescale from bathroom surfaces and fixtures
+• How to remove limescale from showers and taps

 • Bathtubs, shower base and sink